fr4nki/oh-md/README.md

 ### Settings
-Settings - the object can be provided as the second argument into editor instance.

-Settings object can contain _optional_ nested objects: `params`, `classes` and `controls`.
+Settings - the object can be provided as the second argument into editor instance, and it can contain _optional_ nested objects: `params`, `classes` and `controls`.

 **`params`**: